smartass08/Service-accounts-to-google-groups/README.md

 Copy the accounts folder found in root directory of AutoRclone folder to somewhere safe.
 (This is important)

-## convert all Service Accounts .conf files to numerical order name scheme with .txt extension
+## Convert all Service Accounts .conf files to numerical order name scheme with .txt extension

 Make a copy of the accounts folder